-- The Chinese attribute types of behaviour with a disharmony in a certain organ.
-Eg the gallbladder is related to planning and decision making, the kidney is about the will and an overworked spleen causes circular thoughts that makes new habits hard to stick with.
+The Chinese attribute types of behaviour to disharmony in a certain organ.
+Eg the gallbladder is related to planning and decision-making, the kidney is about the will and an overworked spleen causes circular thoughts that make new habits hard to stick with.

 The clearest part of the research is that people want to be well but don’t make time for their health.
-The body is a machine that needs maintenence, it sadly doesn’t update itself like computer software- yet.
-So in the meantime we need to use the very basic idea of when you feel better ( deal with the insomnia, address the bad back, cut back on stress, stop feeling anxious ) you then have the energy and headspace to achieve more.
+The body is a machine that needs maintenance, it sadly doesn’t update itself like computer software- yet.
+So in the meantime, we need to use the very basic idea of when you feel better ( deal with insomnia, address the bad back, cut back on stress, stop feeling anxious ) you then have the energy and headspace to achieve more.

 Ideas About How to Achieve Health and Other Goals.

 This article from The Telegraph has sound advice on how to specify your goals and how to achieve them with rewards along the way.
-It’s basically being awarded Brownie badges- for grown ups.
-Piece on specific goal setting for NYR.
+It’s basically being awarded Brownie badges- for grown-ups.
+A piece on specific goal setting for NYR.

 All good intentions can fall apart when the attempts don’t provide immediate results.
-The problem being either the goal is too broad or not broken into attainable chunks.
+The problem is either the goal is too broad or not broken into attainable chunks.
 For e.g think about how people train for a marathon.
-You don’t just pop on your trainers on January 1st and clock up 26.2 miles on a berrocca and a bacon sandwich.
-Realistically on the first day you might start with a ten minute jog and a high five for effort.
+You don’t just pop on your trainers on January 1st and clock up 26.2 miles on a Berocca and a bacon sandwich.
+Realistically on the first day, you might start with a ten-minute jog and a high five for effort.

-I love a self help book.
+I love a self-help book.
 Who doesn’t like betterment ideology devised by someone else?
 If you read the above Guardian article Gretchen Rubin has a fun quiz link there.
-Rubin also wrote a best selling book The Happiness Project.
-It’s got ideas on how to alter your perspective towards happiness and achieving it in different forms.
+Rubin also wrote a best-selling book The Happiness Project.
+It’s got ideas on how to alter your perspective towards happiness and achieve it in different forms.
 The ideas are simple and effective.

 Chinese Medicine and Goal Setting